Erectile dysfunction: what you need to know

 The importance of testing

-Early detection and diagnosis are key to effectively managing erectile dysfunction.
-MyHealthChecked's Erectile Dysfunction Blood Test offers a convenient and confidential way to assess your sexual health from the comfort of your own home.
-Additionally, ED can be an early indicator of cardiovascular disease or diabetes mellitus, making regular blood testing essential⁴.
-By measuring important biomarkers related to erectile function, this test can provide valuable insights into your sexual health status and guide treatment decisions.
+ED can be an early indicator of cardiovascular disease or diabetes mellitus, making regular blood testing essential.
+By measuring important biomarkers related to erectile function, this test can provide valuable insights into your health status and guide treatment decisions.
+For women supporting a partner with ED, encouraging at-home testing can feel less intimidating than a face-to-face appointment, and the results provide a good starting point for GP discussions.

 In summary